 A frequent side effect of Klonopin, particularly when you initially begin therapy, is sleepiness, so you could feel like it helps with your sleep issues.
 It is crucial to remember that this is not a long-term or primary solution for sleep problems.
 Consult your doctor if you want to know more about using Klonopin for sleeping issues, including the recommended dosage.

 Klonopin can become addictive; thus, taking the doses exactly as prescribed is critical.
-Discuss with your physician the hazards of using the drug if you have a record of substance abuse issues.
+Discuss with your physician the drug’s hazards if you have a record of substance abuse issues.
 Before beginning to consume it, it is essential to understand the risks of inappropriate usage and to watch for signs of abuse, overuse, and dependence.

 Klonopin is not a narcotic drug.
 Drugs called narcotics are opioid painkillers that are used to treat extreme pain.
 Klonopin and other benzodiazepines are not used to manage pain.
 The Schedule IV prohibited substance clonazepam is a component of the medication Klonopin.
 Drugs that are deemed to be controlled substances by the government are those that have the potential to be abused or addictive.
 Narcotics are sometimes mistaken for controlled substances, but both are different.